Muhammad

 bewildered by the question; who told you I got a good and a bad name, I would

 ask sometimes obliquely and at other times pointedly.
-I later realized that
+I later realised that nicknames are widely used among Indians, and perhaps that made the question

 relevant.
 For instance, the name Vicky is very, very popular in Punjab , the state where I live.
-For the two years I have
+During my two years here, I have not encountered a single person whose real name is Vicky.

 Another